vicoslab/overlay_viz/README.md

     - object centers (n x 2)

 All data must have the same corresponding size (h x w).
-Data that is stacked in 2D-grid image will be split into multiple patches for display as different channels, each with the same size as the input image.
+Data that is stacked in 2D-grid image will be split into multiple patches for display in different channels, each with the same size as the input image.

 ### Hotkeys:
     'w/s' - switch left overlay channel index